ootbingo/oot-bingo-generator/doc/BALANCING.md

 * hookshot (Collecting the hookshot)
 * gclw (Going to Goron City area and/or Lost Woods)

-It is assumed you do all of these every bingo, unless the synergies for one of these stays below the threshold.
+It is assumed you do all of these every bingo, unless the synergies for one of these stay below the threshold.
 Rowtype column names start with a `*`, and have a number for this threshold that denotes how long it takes to do the thing.
 For example, the threshold for master sword cs is 9.5 minutes (going to temple of time, dot skip, watching the cs, leaving).
 The numbers in the rowtype columns show *how much longer* a goal would take if you would skip the thing.